Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your website using the WordPress CMS.

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your site as explained in Part 2.
-Then, configure your site settings as shown in Part Three.
-After all this is in place, you can then automate various processes using plugins.
+Simple … first, set up your WordPress site as explained in Part 2.
+Then, get it configured as shown in Part Three.
+Once all of this is in place, you then connect all of the dots using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at a few traffic-generating plugins that can be used to:
+Let’s take a quick look at some traffic-generating plugins that can help:

-- Distribute content to social sites and social bookmarking sites
+- Syndicate content to social sites and social bookmarking accounts

 - Distribute comments automatically to other blogs

-- Post content to other web properties via RSS
+- Post content via RSS feeds to other blogs

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, LinkedIn, Google+ and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://jetpack.com/

-After Jetpack has been installed, you will need to connect the plugin to your WordPress.com account (as described in Part 3.) …
+After installing Jetpack, connect the plugin to your WordPress.com account (set up in Part 3.) …

 Next, activate a feature called Publicize …

-Configure this section to share your posts on Twitter, Tumblr, Facebook, LinkedIn, GooglePlus, and more …
+Once this section is configured, you will be able to automatically share your posts on Twitter, Facebook, Tumblr, LinkedIn, GooglePlus, and more …

-(Share your posts automatically on several social accounts.)
+(Share your content automatically on several social media accounts.)

 Publicize adds a new section to your Publish box …

-This is an automated and hands-free way to create more exposure for your content online on social media websites.
+The Jetpack plugin provides a hands-free, automated way to create more exposure for your content online on social media sites.

 CommentLuv